mineshmathew/mineshmathew.github.io/_pages/index.markdown

 - [May 2023] -   Received [CVPR 2023 , outstading reviewer award][18]
 - [April 2023] - ICDAR 2023 Challenge on Road text detection , tracking and recognition comes to an end.
 Results are public now
 - [April 2023] - George's  work  on VQA for driving videos accepted at ICDAR 2023
-- [April 2023] - Joined Wadhwani AI as a Machine Learning scientist
 - [Jan 2023] We are organizing two challenges  in ICDAR 2023
     - ICDAR 2023 Competition on RoadText Video Text Detection, Tracking and Recognition
     - ICDAR 2023 Competition on Text-based Video Question Answering on News Videos